ondemandenv/ondemandenv.github.io/articles/root-cause-x-ops-flat-worldview-1.md

 **The Root Cause: Rejection of Boundaries**
 At the heart of the x-ops flat worldview lies a fundamental flaw: the refusal to acknowledge and design around "domains," "contexts," and "boundaries."
 By compressing diverse system elements into a singular, uniform problem space—often reduced to mere YAML configurations or traffic routing issues—this mindset ignores the intrinsic semantic differences that define distinct domains.
 The result is a lack of transactional integrity, health gates, and ordered change management in deployments and rollbacks.

+In a payment processing system, for example:
+- Flat: All services share a global database schema—changes ripple everywhere.
+- Domain-First: Payment domain owns its schema and contracts; interacts with Order domain async via events.

 **Symptoms of the Flat Worldview**
 - **Tool Dependency as a Shield**: Tools are often misused as crutches to cover up the lack of proper boundary design.
 API gateways are stretched into cross-domain orchestrators, Service Mesh is used to sanctify synchronous coupling, FinOps becomes an excuse for poor cost allocation, and Chaos Engineering turns into a ritualistic exercise rather than a targeted validation of isolation.
 These tools are inherently neutral; their misuse amplifies coupling and blast radius.